destinmoulton/cagen/README.md

 ### Features
 ***
 WolfCage has the following features:
-- Select which of Wolfram's 256 (0..255) rules you would like to generate.
+- Select from 256 thumbnails which Wolfram rule you would like to generate.
 - Edit the top/seed row using a sliding navigator.
 - Alter the color of the border, active (1), and inactive (0) cells.